Eric Moulds: Professional career

+1996 NFL draft

+Several NFL teams were hesitant to draft Moulds because of perceived character issues.
+One Dallas Cowboys scout characterized Moulds as a "me guy", and Chicago Bears head coach Dave Wannstedt told a scout that he would not draft Moulds in any round because Moulds had once ordered a pizza to be delivered to the field before a game and had refused to participate in a team meeting after the Senior Bowl game, in which he dropped nine passes.

 Buffalo Bills

 Moulds was the Bills' first round draft pick (24th overall) in 1996.
 For his first two seasons, Moulds was stuck on the depth chart behind receivers Andre Reed and Quinn Early.

 Moulds finally had his breakout season in 1998, where set a single-season team record with 1,368 receiving yards, a total that led the AFC and was second in the league.
-Moulds also has the Bills' second-highest single-season total, with 1,326 in 2002.
 That record would stand until 2020, when Stefon Diggs would earn a total of 1,535 yards.
+Moulds also has the Bills' third-highest single-season total, with 1,326 in 2002.
 Moulds's 20.4 yards per catch was second in the NFL in 1998.

-In his eight seasons as the number one receiver for the Bills (1998-2005), Moulds had 626 receptions for 8,523 yards, an average of 78.25 catches and 1,065 yards per season.
+In his eight seasons as the number one receiver for the Bills (1998–2005), Moulds had 626 receptions for 8,523 yards, an average of 78.25 catches and 1,065 yards per season.
 Moulds's yardage was 7th-most in the NFL over that span.

-In 2002, Moulds became the first player in Bills history to log 100 receptions in a single season, until Stefon Diggs broke the record in 2020 with 127.
+In 2002, Moulds became the first player in Bills history to log 100 receptions in a single season.
+His team record for receptions in a season would stand until Stefon Diggs broke the record in 2020 with 127.

 In the playoffs, Moulds had an NFL playoff record 240 receiving yards against the Miami Dolphins, though he notably lost a fumble on the Bills' first play, a 65-yard pass from Doug Flutie.
-Buffalo lost 24-17.
+Buffalo lost 24–17.

 Moulds established himself as one of the premier receivers in football in the late 1990s and early 2000s, amassing 764 career receptions and being selected to three Pro Bowls (1998, 2000, 2002).

+In 2005 Moulds was suspended for one game for conduct detrimental to the team for a sideline dispute with wide receivers coach Tyke Tolbert in a 24–23 loss at Miami in which the Bills blew a lead in the fourth quarter.